rmrector/script.artwork.helper/README.md

 # Artwork Helper

-Artwork Helper provides skins a couple of options for building a list of images for a `multiimage` or list control from images attached to a ListItem.
+Artwork Helper provides skins a few options for building a list of images for a `multiimage` or list control from images available via InfoLabels.
 This is a helper for a general replacement of extrafanart/extrathumbs, see [this forum post] for a rambling explanation on why we might want that.
 This is a small add-on that skins can use as a dependency, only doing what a skin asks it to do.